1960 United States Senate election in Massachusetts: Campaign

-During the general election, O'Connor contrasted his youth to Saltonstall's age, calling him "yesterday's senator" and "The Late George Apley of Massachusetts politics".
-O'Connor also attacked the senator for "fail[ing] to act for the working man" and for helping "big business brigands" destroy the state's textile industry.
+During the general election, O'Connor contrasted his youth to Saltonstall's age, calling him "yesterday's senator" and "The Late George Apley of Massachusetts politics."
+O'Connor also attacked the senator for "fail[ing] to act for the working man" and helping "big business brigands" destroy the Massachusetts textile industry.

 Saltonstall ran on his long record of public service.
-He criticized O'Connor for stating that he would consider continue serving as Springfield mayor if elected to the Senate, arguing that Americans need "not part-time leadership but full leadership".

-Saltonstall also criticized O'Connor's campaign for lacking substance.
-After refusing to debate O'Connor, Saltonstall stated "If my opponent would express his opinions of some of the vital national and international issues, I would then consider whether I would debate on these subjects or not".
+He criticized O'Connor for stating that he would consider continue serving as mayor if elected, arguing that Americans need "not part-time leadership but full leadership."
+Saltonstall also criticized O'Connor for lacking substance.
+After refusing to debate O'Connor, Saltonstall stated, "If my opponent would express his opinions of some of the vital national and international issues, I would then consider whether I would debate on these subjects or not."

 Results

-Saltonstall defeated O'Connor 1,358,556 votes to 1,050,725 to hold on to his Senate seat.